Quantum Dynamical and isotopic effects for Hydrogen isotopes scattering at W(110) surface: Method

-The initial wavepacket in all of the simulations has been prepared as a Hartree product of constant functions ($k=0$ plane waves) for the $\{x,y\}$ degrees of freedom and a complex-valued Gaussian function for the $z$ degree of freedom.
+The initial wave-packet in all of the simulations has been prepared as a Hartree product of constant functions ($k=0$ plane waves) for the $X$ and $Y$ degrees of freedom and a complex-valued Gaussian function for the $Z$ one.
 The initial width of the Gaussian is chosen as $\sigma=0.42$\,\AA{} and centered at $Z_{\rm 0}=4.76$\,\AA{}, with variable initial momentum $p_0$ defined from the incident energy $E_{\rm in}$ of the particle in gas phase.
-To avoid artificial reflections on the borders of the box along the $Z$ direction, two Complex Absorbing Potentials (CAP) have been placed at $Z^{\rm CAP}_{\rm ref}=5$~{\AA} and $Z^{\rm CAP}_{\rm abs}=-2.5$~{\AA} for the reflection and the absorption channels, respectively.
+To avoid artificial reflections on the borders of the box along the $Z$ direction, two complex absorbing potentials (CAP) have been placed at $\rm Z^{\rm CAP}_{\rm ref}=5$~{\AA} and $\rm Z^{\rm CAP}_{\rm abs}=-2.5$~{\AA} for the reflection and the absorption channels, respectively.
 The form of the CAP is taken as $V^{CAP}=-iV_0^{CAP}\theta\big(\pm(z-z^{\rm CAP})\big)\big(z-z^{\rm CAP}\big)^2$ with the plus (minus) minus sign for the reflection (absorption) channel.
+The values $V_0^{CAP}$ are chosen for each initial incident energy so that they minimize spurious reflection effects while preventing to have a significant population in the first (last) primitive basis point in the $Z$-direction for the absorption (reflection) CAP.
 The isotope and $E_{\rm in}$ dependent values of $V_0^{CAP}$ are listed in Table~\ref{table:CAP}.
+Note that the initial wave-packet has a finite overlap with the region where the reflection CAP is placed.
+To prevent artificial absorption at the beginning of the propagation, the CAP is activated only after the overlap has become negligible and before the TDWP re-enters the reflection CAP region.

 To analyze the results, we compute the flux that crosses the CAPs, which gives access to absorption and reflection probabilities.
 To obtain the diffraction patterns, the flux that crosses the reflection channel is projected onto the diffraction states.
-For state-resolved analyses, bound vibrational states have been obtained from imaginary time propagations of an initial wave packet localized in the vicinity of the surface.
+For state-resolved analyses, bound vibrational states have been obtained from imaginary time propagation of an initial wave-packet localized in the vicinity of the surface.
 To this end, we employ the improved relaxation algorithm,\cite{mey06:179} using a CMF integration scheme with an 8th order Runge-Kutta algorithm for the propagation of the SPFs and a Davidson diagonalization for the A-coefficients.